Thomas Daniel Beaven: Early life

 Thomas Beaven was born on March 1, 1851, in Springfield, Massachusetts.
 He received his early education there.
-After graduating from Holy Cross College at Worcester, Massachusetts in 1870, he taught mathematics at Loyola College in Baltimore, Maryland for a year.
+After graduating from the College of the Holy Cross in Worcester, Massachusetts, in 1870, he taught mathematics at Loyola College in Baltimore, Maryland for a year.
 Beaven then studied theology at the Grand Seminary of Montreal in Montreal, Quebec.

+Priesthood

 Beaven was ordained to the priesthood in Montreal by Archbishop Édouard-Charles Fabre for the Diocese of Springfield on December 18, 1875.
 He then served as assistant pastor of a parish in Spencer, Massachusetts, until 1879, when he became its pastor.
 In 1888, he was appointed pastor of Holy Rosary Parish in Holyoke, Massachusetts.

 Bishop of Springfield

 On August 9, 1892, Beaven was appointed bishop of the Diocese of Springfield by Pope Leo XIII.
 He received his episcopal consecration on October 18, 1892, from Archbishop John Williams, with Bishops Denis Bradley and John Michaud serving as co-consecrators, at St. Michael's Cathedral in Springfield.
 A humble individual, Beaven preferred to ride the trolley rather than use a private carriage to get around Springfield.

-In addition to French and Irish parishes, Beaven established churches in the diocese for Polish, Italian, Lithuanian, Slovakian and Maronite Rite Catholics.During his tenure, he opened the Beaven-Kelly Home for senior men; a home for abandoned infants; hospitals in Worcester, Springfield, Montague, and Adams; orphanages in Holyoke, Worcester, and Leicester; a House of the Good Shepherd at Springfield; and residences for single working women in many places.
+In addition to French and Irish parishes, Beaven established churches in the diocese for Polish, Italian, Lithuanian, Slovakian and Maronite Rite Catholics.
+During his tenure, he opened the Beaven-Kelly Home for senior men; a home for abandoned infants; hospitals in Worcester, Springfield, Montague, and Adams; orphanages in Holyoke, Worcester, and Leicester; a House of the Good Shepherd at Springfield; and residences for single working women in many places.

+Death

-Thomas Beaven died in Springfield on October 5, 1920 at age 69.
+Thomas Beaven died in Springfield on October 5, 1920, at age 69.
 He was buried in St. Augustine’s Chapel at St. Michael’s Cathedral in Springfield.